Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: A brief overview of learning methods

-The first objective of RL is to extract, from the transitions set, a policy $\pi$ that, given a state, returns the action to take in order to maximize the long-term cumulative reward.
-The RL algorithm thus maps the rewards to the actions, possibly taken far back in time.
-This notion is known as \emph{credit-assignment} \cite{SuB:98}.
+The objective of RL is to extract, from a set of transitions, a policy $\pi$ that, given a state, returns the action to take in order to maximize the long-term cumulative reward.
+An RL algorithm thus maps the rewards to actions, possibly taken far back in time.
+This notion is known as \emph{credit-assignment}~\cite{SuB:98}.

-The second objective of an RL framework is to rapidly bring the agent from a tabula rasa state, where he does not know how to act, to a condition where it acts as close to optimality as possible.
+An RL algorithm shall rapidly bring an agent from a tabula rasa state, where it does not know how to act, to a condition where it acts as close to optimality as possible.
 Making as few mistakes as possible in the path to a quasi-optimal behavior is known as \emph{regret minimization}, a notion closely related to the topic of trading off \emph{exploration} of the environment (to sample unseen parts of the state-action space at the cost of not choosing the best known action for a state) with \emph{exploitation} of the knowledge accumulated so far (to maximize the reward at the cost of not trying a new potentially better action).
-This gradual transition from a pure exploration strategy to an exploitation strategy can be implemented using a variety of techniques, e.g. $\epsilon$-greedy algorithm \cite{SuB:98}.
+This gradual transition from a pure exploration strategy to an exploitation strategy can be implemented using a variety of techniques, e.g. $\epsilon$-greedy algorithm~\cite{SuB:98}.